Ryouh/Feats-Revisited/Feats.md

 ### Durable

-Hardy and resilient, you gain the following benefit:
+You are hardy and resilient.

 * When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).

 ### Environmental adaption

 You're acclimated to either cold or hot climates.
 You can pick this feat multiple times, each time focusing on another environment.
-You gain the following benefits:

 * You gain cold or fire resistance (your choice).
 * When you travel through an area with your adapted climate, you have advantage on Perception, Nature and Survival checks.